CXC Contact and FAQs

 ClusterXchange (CXC) is a program aiming to support short-term exchanges to better connect industrial ecosystems in Europe.
 It foresees the facilitation of transnational cooperation, peer learning, networking and innovation uptake between members of industrial clusters.
 It is implemented with support from Cluster Organisations that have teamed up as European Cluster Partnerships | Excellence (Partnerships).
 The scheme is funded by the European Union through its program for Competitiveness of Enterprises and Small and Medium-sized Enterprises (COSME).
 The first set of CXC exchanges have been implemented from 2020 to 2022 in the pilot phase of CXC.
 The second set of CXC exchanges is to happen between 2022 and 2024.

 An exchange happens when the representative of an eligible Visiting Organisation (VO) stays between 3 days and 1 month at an eligible Host Organisation (HO) in another country.
-The exchange is implemented by the Partnerships, and is encoded in the CXC IT Tool.
+The exchange is implemented and encoded in the CXC IT Tool by the Partnerships.

-Once the documents are signed and uploaded to the CXC IT Tool, the exchange can begin.
-During this stage, the organizations can contact their Partnership of the CXC Support Office in the case that something goes wrong.
+Once the documents are signed, uploaded to the CXC IT Tool and validated by SO, the exchange can begin.
+During this stage, the organizations can contact their Partnership or the CXC Support Office in the case that something goes wrong.

-When the exchange is over, HO and VO fill out a Final Activity Report on the CXC IT Tool, evaluating the exchange, the Partnership and their experience with CXC.
-Consequently, the Partnerships validate it and the exchange is complete.
+When the exchange is over, HO and VO fill out a Final Activity Report (FAR), evaluating the exchange, the Partnership, and their experience with CXC.
+Consequently, the exchange can be considered complete when the Partnerships validate the FARs and provide the respective VOs with the lump sum.

-Throughout the whole process, the organizations can contact their Partnership person of contact, or the CXC Support Office by email ([email protected]) or by phone (+32 22 87 08 34) between 10:00-14:00 (CET) on Monday to Friday on working days).
+Throughout the whole process, the organizations can contact their Partnership person of contact, or the CXC Support Office by email ([email protected]) or by phone (+32 22 87 08 34) between 10:00-14:00 (CET) on Monday to Friday.

 Interested participants must have their ‘permanent residence’ in a COSME participating country to participate in ClusterXchange.
 ‘Permanent residence’ is defined by ClusterXchange as: